-Thus, it appears that strict parameters were important as signals to effectively reduce inflation.
-To support this claim, and the more general one that inflation targets did have an independent effect on reducing inflation, Landerretche, Morandé and Schmidt-Hebbel (2000) present estimations, using VARs, of the role of inflation targeting during the 90s.
+To support this claim, Landerretche, Morandé and Schmidt-Hebbel (2000) present estimations, using VARs, of the role of inflation targeting in inflation reduction in Chile during the 90s.
 Their estimation seeks to understand the way in which inflation targeting, as a credibility-enhancing device, has helped to the convergence of Chile's inflation to low and stable levels.
-The present paper extends the sample in two years and the main conclusions remain unchanged.
+This paper extends the sample in two years and the main conclusions remain unchanged.
 The exercise consists in comparing inflation forecasts based on an unrestricted VAR model with the actual outcome of inflation and the inflation target.
 An estimation of the VAR is made for each policy announcement (that is, the target announcement in September), using all information available until the month that precedes this event.
 A dynamic simulation is performed for the forecast of 16 months ahead (September of the current year to December of the next year), which applies to the corresponding target.
 This implies the estimation of 9 VARs (from 1990-91 to 1998-99), one for each target announcement and each one including twelve more months of information than its predecessor.
 The VAR considers six endogenous variables (interest rate, wages, GDP, CPI, money and the nominal exchange rate) and two exogenous variables (terms of trade and relevant foreign CPI).
 Exogenous variables become endogenous when performing the dynamic forecasts.
 A trend is included in one of the estimations14.
 A longer description of the series and VARs statistical properties can be found in the original paper.

 Figures 7 (with trend) and 8 (without trend) present the results of the replication of the initial exercise, adding years 1997-98 and 1998-99.
 Two main results are obtained.
 First, that including a time trend provides forecasts that are much closer to actual inflation than those obtained in the VARs presented in Figure 8.
 This is unsurprising, given the clearly negative trend experienced by annual inflation throughout the 90s.
 Second, that inflation forecasts are typically higher than actual inflation and the inflation targets.
 What does this suggest?
-In the absence of other elements (such as an inflation target) the "best" forecast of future inflation (based on a model) reverts to inflation's higher historical levels.
+In the absence of other elements (such as an inflation target) the "best"